waimea-igdaikee/300dtd-cadet-planner-website/docs/4-review.md

 ### Aesthetics

 When I was prototyping my design in sprint 1 and refining it in sprint 3, I was continuously working with my end-users to make sure that my choices of colour scheme, fonts, and element positioning were aesthetically pleasing, while still being functional and accessible.

+Some end-users will also prefer a dark-mode interface, so to please them I've made my site dark-mode compatible.

 ### Usability